Overview

 Accessibility improvements in pipeline

-• East Kilbride & Barrhead Enhancements – accessibility improvements will be considered as part of these larger projects.
+• East Kilbride & Barrhead Enhancements – accessibility improvements formed part of the considerations of these larger projects.
 The East Kilbride Enhancements will also relocate Hairmyres station and make it fully accessible.

-• Carstairs – accessibility improvements are being considered at the station as part of a larger scheme.
+• Carstairs – accessibility improvements were considered at the station as part of a larger scheme.
+A new footbridge and lift providing step-free access to the island platform will be installed during the course of 2024.

-• New fully accessible stations are planned at Dalcross, Levenmouth (Leven and Cameron Bridge), Reston and East Linton.
-In addition developers are in discussion with Transport Scotland for a new station at Winchburgh.
+• New fully accessible stations are planned at Levenmouth (Leven and Cameron Bridge).